Dining Guide

 There are local operators in Hahei and Whitianga who run boat, kayak or snorkelling/dive tours which take in the Marine Reserve and Cathedral Cove coastline.
 See our On The Water ideas.

-If you have good walking fitness, you can park down the road and walk up Grange Road, or during the summer months, there is a paid ‘park and ride‘ service which operates daily from 9am to 6pm.
+If you have good walking fitness, you can park down the road and walk up Grange Road.

 Visit the Thames Coromandel District Council website for information about where to park in Hahei.